No. 11 Kansas in a slump as it hosts No. 16 Texas Tech

 Perhaps Boynton was onto something.

+The road to another title tilted even further uphill late Friday, when the NCAA ruled sophomore forward Sivio De Sousa ineligible for the remainder of this season and next.
+De Sousa has been held out of competition pending the investigation, an offshoot of the FBI’s probe into college basketball.

-Then again, the Jayhawks have been in similarly dire straits eight games into the league season and rebounded to win the Big 12 title.
-Sometimes its closest rivals melted down trying to snap the longest league championship streak in NCAA history, but often the Jayhawks just ironed out their problems when it began to matter the most.
+Still, the Jayhawks have been in similarly dire straits eight games into the conference season and rebounded to win the Big 12 championship.
+Sometimes their closest rivals melted down trying to snap the longest league title streak in NCAA history, but often the Jayhawks simply ironed out their own problems when it began to matter the most.

 “We just got to kind of figure it out,” Jayhawks coach Bill Self said.
 “We’re a different team than what we were a few weeks ago.
 It doesn’t mean worse.
 It doesn’t mean better.
 It means different.
 But we have to figure it out.
 We haven’t played well the last few weeks.”